dagapp/QuadraticEqSolver/README.md

 # QuadraticEqSolver
-C++ Project with separated QuadraticEqSolver file to help you solve Quadratic Equations in ypur projects.
+C++ Project with separated QuadraticEqSolver file to help you solve Quadratic Equations in your projects.